 - Equine rhinitis A/B viruses (ERAV/ERBV)

-The results are returned within 24 hours, allowing participating veterinarians to:
+The results are returned within 24 hours of receipt, allowing participating veterinarians to:

-- Provide a timely an accurate diagnosis for clients
+- Provide a timely and accurate diagnosis for clients

 - Prescribe optimal treatment for horses with infectious upper respiratory disease